 Rocky Rocket (Rocky)

-Rocky, a red brindle male, is approximately 2 years old, surrendered by his owners who want him to have a nice home where his people can spend more time with him.
+Rocky, born on November 29, 2017, is a red brindle male, surrendered by his owners who want him to have a nice home where his people can spend more time with him.
 They had him for a year and after he recovered from his broken paw, he didn’t want to live outside anymore and raised quite a ruckus during their absence at work.

 He was a bit bewildered during the car ride, but settled intermittently, keeping watch on the outside sights as well as his female riding companion – who was not at all interested in this handsome boy!

 A stop at the vet to get his vaccines, a wellness exam (excellent health report) and micro-chip, where he was very well behaved enjoying the extra attention.
 He will have his neuter surgery very soon and after a recovery period will be available for adoption.

 Arriving at foster’s, meeting another Greyhound and walking along the beach, or trying to….what a magnificent sight, two blacks along side a red brindle; people stopping, taking photos, asking all about the dogs.
 He was spinning around trying to take in all the new sights and smells.